evanlu1134/TikToker/README.md

 # TikToker

-Making a Follower Feature
+1.Making a Follower Feature
-Like and Share Feature
+2.Like and Share Feature
+3.Chatbox